mlibrary/about-ebc/src/content/stories/2025-09-12-michigan-press-michigan-impact.md

 title: Michigan Press, Michigan Impact.
 Where are the State's most serious bookworms?
 A new interactive map answers the question
 summary: 'Readers across the State of Michigan just love reading University of Michigan Press books!
-A new interactive map shows where most titles are read the most, and it truly is all over.
+A new interactive map shows where titles on local history, culture, and the environment are consumed, and it truly is all over.
   Blame the long winters indoors or the lazy summer days on the many pristine freshwater beaches, but Michiganders love to read.
 Especially if the books are about the "Water Winter Wonderland" celebrated on the license plates of retro cars. '
 storyImage: assets/michigan_state_capitol.jpg
 date: 2025-09-12T01:25:38.003Z
 ---